What is a phishing email? How to spot and prevent one in 2026

 These aren’t yesterday’s obvious Nigerian prince scams with terrible grammar and outlandish claims.
 Today’s phishing emails are smart, targeted, and often nearly indistinguishable from legitimate messages.
 We’ve seen phishing emails that perfectly mimic invoices, shipping notifications, password reset requests, and even messages that appear to come from your CEO.

-The basic mechanics haven’t changed much (attackers still want your credentials, personal information, or access to your systems), but their methods have evolved.
 Modern phishing attacks use generative AI, real company logos, accurate employee information (often scraped from LinkedIn), and messaging that’s relevant to your actual job functions.
+The result is email that looks, reads, and feels legitimate.

 91% of cyber attacks start with a phishing attack